SystemsApproach/sdn/netvirt.rst

   we make it a top-level section.

-One of the interesting side-effects of network virtualization is that it enabled a change in the way security is implemented in the data center.
+One of the interesting side-effects of network virtualization is that it enabled a change in the way security is implemented in the datacenter.
 As noted above, network virtualization enables security features to be implemented in a distributed manner, in software.
 It also makes it relatively straightforward to create a large number of isolated networks, compared to the traditional approach of configuring